French | 中文 | Deutsch | Nederlandse | Portuguesa | English

 Users residing in certain countries, including the EU, are afforded certain rights regarding their personal information.
 Except where an exception or exemption applies, these rights include the ability to access, correct, and request deletion of your personal information.
 While these rights are not applicable globally, all MI users can manage their personal information.

 Opting out: To opt out of any data processing activity conducted by MI or any third-party service providers employed by MI, email us with your request at the email address listed in the Contact Us section of this policy.
-You may opt out of all data processing activities with the exception of data processing that supports account creation and logging into you user account, in the event that you have created a user account for an MI product or service.
+You may opt out of all data processing activities with the exception of data processing that supports account creation and logging into your user account, in the event that you have created a user account for an MI product or service.

-Right to restrict: You may restrict the processing of your personal data by emailing us at the address listed in the Contact Us section of this policy with an explanation for the the particular reason(s) for wanting the restriction.
+Right to restrict: You may restrict the processing of your personal data by emailing us at the address listed in the Contact Us section of this policy with an explanation for the particular reason(s) for wanting the restriction.

-Right to object: You may object to the processing of all or part of your personal data, or for specific purpose of data processing, at any time.
+Right to object: You may object to the processing of all or part of your personal data, or for a specific purpose of data processing, at any time.

-Withdrawal of consent: You may at anytime withdraw consent for the use of their personal data by MI.
+Withdrawal of consent: You may at any time withdraw consent for the use of their personal data by MI.

-Automated Processing: You have the right to request that your data is not subject to a decision based solely on automated processing, including profiling, which produces legal or any other significant effects concerning you.
+Automated processing: You have the right to request that your data is not subject to a decision based solely on automated processing, including profiling, which produces legal or any other significant effects concerning you.
 To opt out of any automated processing activity conducted by MI or any third-party service providers employed by MI, email us with your request at the email address listed in the Contact Us section of this policy.